susokary/s6yExifDataManagerPlugin/readme.md

 ## Demonstration

-Wondering what the fuck are its functionnalities?
+Wondering what are its functionnalities?
-After you installed this plugin, let's go to : http//ROOT_URL_OF_YOUR_PROJECT/s6yExifDataManagerPlugin/demo
+In order to have a sneak peek, after you installed this plugin, let's go to : http//ROOT_URL_OF_YOUR_PROJECT/s6yExifDataManagerPlugin/demo

 ## Author

-Jérôme Pierre
 Wanna know more about me?
-You could have a look at my personal page: [http://susokary.com/](http://susokary.com/ "See the personal page of the author")
+You could have a look at my personal page: [http://www.susokary.com/](http://www.susokary.com/ "See the personal page of the author")
 Or maybe send me a email at: [contact@susokary.com](mailto:contact@susokary.com "Send an email to the author")

 ## License